 Aggressive Driving Accidents

 Whether you call it aggressive driving, road rage, or just plain recklessness, serious injuries and even tragic deaths can occur when a driver allows his or her emotions to override common sense and safe driving.
 The best way to handle an aggressive driver is to ignore the conduct if at all possible.
 Unfortunately, this tactic is not always successful, and a confrontation with an aggressive or raging motorist can quickly lead to a car accident, motorcycle collision, or truck wreck.
-If you have sustained devastating injuries or lost a loved one because of an act of road rage, the Pembroke Pines car accident attorneys at Cohn & Smith can give you thorough advice about your legal rights.
+If you have sustained devastating injuries because of an act of road rage, the car accident attorneys at Cohn & Smith can give you thorough advice about your legal rights.
 Contact our Pembroke Pines aggressive driving accident lawyers today.

 Holding an Aggressive Driver Accountable for Your Injuries